relu/kubernetes-workshop/README.md

 manifests we've worked through until now.
 Our helm chart also has a dependency on `redis`.

-Let's instll our first helm release of the `example-app` chart into the
+Let's install our first helm release of the `example-app` chart into the
 cluster:

 ```